Funny Facts About Florida

 From JFK to LAX, in land of the free and home of the brave is teeming with cultural diversity, incredible infrastructure, and historical significance.
 It’s important to note that each independent state is inimitable and distinct in its own right.
 Therefore, ever since the Declaration of Independence was first adopted on July 4th, 1776, Americans have been carving out unique existences filled with eccentric traditions and unconventional customs.
 It explains the vast disparity in lifestyles and routines from region to region.
-This brief exposé will focus on Florida in particular, by highlighting some of the most fascinating facts about this bustling state.
+This brief exposé will focus on Florida in particular, by highlighting some of the most fascinating and funny facts about Florida including answers to questions such as “how many people live in Florida”.
 So if you’re planning on visiting Florida or simply wish to learn more about the area, feel free to use this article as an introductory guide to the world-renowned Sunshine State.
-Here are top 10 Florida interesting facts.
+Here are top Florida interesting facts.

 Florida interesting facts #1